ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/mircea/10/final_project_mircea.md

 ## Project Reflection & Discussion

-I am not happy of the results but I am happy of my learning experience.
+Initially I was not happy of the results, now I think it's ok for a first try, but I am happy of my learning experience.

 PGS was my first experience into this kind of softwares (I include here everything Houdini, Blender etc) so that I enjoyed a lot the process and started to think “procedurally” in general.
 I am happy that I got to have an introduction to Blender now and it was very nice to see how connecting it with what I already knew from Houdini made it much easier than it was last year when I tried understanding it.